 What Are the Five Principles of an Effective Logo Design?

-Coming up with a great logo is something you want to take seriously.
+Coming up with a great logo and lovely color scheme is something you want to take seriously.
 When done well, your logo can become a hit.

 But, when your logo is dreadful, it can become your horridest nightmare.